-Technegas is an ultra-fine dispersion of Technetium-labelled carbon, produced by heating Technetium-99m in a carbon crucible for a few seconds at 2,750 degrees Celsius.
-The resultant gas-like Technegas, thus produced in a Technegas generator, is a cluster of nano-sized (~35nm) pure carbon platelets of hexagonal shape fully encapsulating Technetium metal crystals.
-The small size and hydrophobic properties together confirm ideal characteristics for gas-like behaviour on inhalation into the lungs.
+Technegas is an ultra-fine dispersion of Technetium-labelled carbon, produced by heating Technetium-99m in a carbon crucible for a few seconds at 2,750 degrees Celsius1.
+The resultant gas-like Technegas, thus produced in a Technegas generator, is a cluster of nanosized (average size 30-60nm) pure carbon platelets of hexagonal shape fully encapsulating Technetium metal crystals2.
+The small size and hydrophobic properties together confirm ideal characteristics for gas-like behaviour and alveoli deposition into the lungs2-3.

-Once inhaled by the patient suspected of having a Pulmonary Embolism, the patient is then imaged under a gamma camera in the ventilation part of a Ventilation/Perfusion SPECT scan.
-Technegas penetrates to the sub-segmental areas of the lung and is trapped by surfactant in the alveolar walls.
+Once inhaled by the patient suspected of having a pulmonary embolism, the patient is then imaged under a gamma camera in the ventilation part of a ventilation/perfusion single-photon emission computed tomography (V/Q SPECT) scan3.
+Technegas penetrates to the sub-segmental areas of the lung and is trapped by surfactant in the alveolar walls4.

-Of significant interest, when compared to CT, is the low radiation dose imparted by V/Q SPECT imaging.
-This is important in all patients but particularly in young women with proliferating breast tissue.
+Of significant interest, when compared to CT, is the low radiation dose imparted by V/Q SPECT imaging7.
+This is important in all patients but particularly in young women with proliferating breast tissue8.

 “Lung Scintigraphy has a superior sensitivity combined with adequate specificity and low rate of non-diagnostic tests.
-The low radiation dose, the possibility to quantify the degree of embolism and to use the test for follow-up of treatment of embolism and its feasibility in very sick patients, contribute to the priority of lung scintigraphy over Computed Tomographic Pulmonary Angiography.
-Bajc et al, 2002”.
+The low radiation dose, the possibility to quantify the degree of embolism and to use the test for follow-up of treatment of embolism and its feasibility in very sick patients, contribute to the priority of lung scintigraphy over Computed Tomographic Pulmonary Angiography”9.

-- Proven diagnostic accuracy: Sensitivity, specificity and accuracy at least equivalent of CTPA giving the clinician interpretative confidence first time every time.
+Proven diagnostic accuracy: Sensitivity, specificity and accuracy at least equivalent of CTPA5giving the clinician interpretative confidence first time every time.

 Why Technegas for ventilation imaging